 In 2018, Renée was awarded the Frank Nelson Doubleday Writing Award by the Wyoming Arts Council.
 She continues to sing and play the odd musical performance and practice family herbalism, which wends its way into her writing “like a possessed vine.”

-She is currently writing a non-fiction narrative, titled CROFTER—A Wyoming Homestead Manual and Radical Memoir, Rooted in Place.
+She is currently completing edits on a non-fiction narrative, titled CROFTER—A Wyoming Homestead Manual and Radical Memoir, Rooted in Place.